mmsantoshsurya/CN-Hybrid-Topology-Scilab/README.md

-# CN-Hybrid-Topology-Scilab
+# Hybrid Network Topology using Scilab (NARVAL)

-Hybrid network topology using Scilab and NARVAL toolbox
+This repository contains the Scilab code for creating a hybrid network topology using Star, Ring and Bus topologies.

+## Software Used
+- Scilab 6.0
+- NARVAL Toolbox

+## Files
+- hybrid_topology_simple.sce : Scilab source code
+- screenshots/ : Output screenshots